siva5/PaQGenLabWebsite/contact/index.md

 # {% include icon.html icon="fa-regular fa-envelope" %}Contact

 We welcome inquiries and opportunities to collaborate and exchange ideas!
-If you have any questions about our research, facilities, or potential partnerships, please feel free to reach out.We are located at the National Agri-Food and Biomanufacturing Institute, at Mohali, Punjab, India.
+If you have any questions about our research, facilities, or potential partnerships, please feel free to reach out.
+We are located at the National Agri-Food and Biomanufacturing Institute, at Mohali, Punjab, India.

 {%
   include button.html